 Committed to Transparency

 At Sanofi US, we are focused on making a difference in patients’ lives.
 To ensure the availability of new medicines, we often seek to work and innovate with other individuals and organizations, including physicians and teaching hospitals, with a common aim to improve patient health.
 We are fully committed to the financial transparency of these relationships; it is important to us to foster an understanding of these interactions and to prevent any real or perceived conflict of interest.

-Under federal law and implementing regulations (now referred to as “Open Payments”), issued by the Centers for Medicare and Medicaid Services (CMS) any payment or other transfer of value we make to a physician or teaching hospital is subject to collection and potential public reporting.
-Certain states have also enacted laws and regulations relating to transparency of interactions with healthcare professionals which often cover additional categories of healthcare professionals and are separate and in addition to the federal transparency reporting requirements.
+Under federal law and implementing regulations (now referred to as “Open Payments”), issued by the Centers for Medicare and Medicaid Services (CMS), any payment or other transfer of value we make to a physician or teaching hospital is subject to collection and potential public reporting.
+Certain states have also enacted laws and regulations relating to transparency of interactions with healthcare professionals that often cover additional categories of healthcare professionals and are separate and in addition to the federal transparency reporting requirements.
 We are committed to complying with federal and applicable state laws and regulations today and in the future.